 Why are people talking about strikes?
 Why do teachers strike?

-In some school districts, negotiations to renew teacher contracts are not progressing well between the teachers union and the school district administration.
-For example, in Pasco, the union just voted to go on strike if a contract agreement is not reached by August 30.
+In some school districts, the teachers union and the school district administration are having a difficult time coming to agreement on a new contract.
 There are a number of issues that may be difficult to come to agreement on, such as working conditions, teacher pay, curriculum, and other staff supports.

 Collective bargaining agreements, otherwise known as contracts or CBAs, are typically agreed upon for 2- or 3-year terms.
 When the contract term is ending, a team representing the school district and a team representing the teachers union meet to determine the terms and conditions for the next contract.
 In some districts, the union that represents teachers may also represent other staff, so terms of employment may be negotiated for multiple types of school employees.

 If necessary or if negotiations have stalled, a mediator may be called in.
 The mediator’s role is to facilitate the discussion and help come to an agreement.
 The mediator is neutral and ensures that both parties are communicating clearly, while keeping in mind the mutual goal of arriving at a reasonable solution.

-For example, in Pasco for the 2014–15 school year, the average state base salary was $49,787, while the average total salary was $54,263 including local and federal dollars.
+For example, in Pasco for the 2017–18 school year, the average state base salary was $52,525, while the average total salary was $66,586 including local and federal dollars.

 What did the Supreme Court say about teacher salary in the McCleary decision?

-In its McCleary decision, the Washington State Supreme Court found that the state salary is not adequate to recruit nor retain teachers.
-In other words, the state is not fully funding salaries for basic education and relies on local districts to make up the difference.
+In its McCleary decision, the Washington State Supreme Court found that the state salary was not adequate to recruit or retain teachers.
+In other words, the state was not fully funding salaries for basic education and relied on local districts to make up the difference.

 A CBA is a collective bargaining agreement, or contract.
 This contract includes the duties, salaries, and other terms of employment agreed upon by the school district and teachers union (or other employee union).

-How do I find the current teacher’s contract in my school district?
+How do I find the current teachers contract in my school district?